 - 1. All proposals must include the location where the proposer wishes to operate. - All proposals must be for a three (3) year term with options to renew for up to three (3) additional one (1) year terms. - 3.
-If submitting in person, all proposals must be submitted in a sealed envelope and received in the office of PPA. - All proposals must be received by 3/15/24.
-As previously indicated, you must notify the Project Manager by 3/8/24 if you cannot submit a proposal electronically and will be submitting it in person, by mail, courier service, etc. - 5.
+If submitting in person, all proposals must be submitted in a sealed envelope and received in the office of PPA.

+- 4. All proposals must be received by June 23, 2025 at 3:00pm.
+As previously indicated, you must notify the Project Manager by June 18, 2025 if you cannot submit a proposal electronically and will be submitting it in person, by mail, courier service, etc. - 5.
 Proposals and modifications received after the time and date listed above will be considered late, will be returned to the proposer unopened and will not be considered for award. - 6.
 Pursuant to Local Law 34 of 2007, amending the City's Campaign Finance Law, the City is required to establish a computerized database containing the names of any "person" that has "business dealings with the city" as such terms are defined in the Local Law.
-In order for the City to obtain necessary information to establish the required database, proposers responding to this solicitation are required to complete the attached Doing Business Data Form and return it with this proposal and should do so in a separate envelope.
+In order for the City to obtain necessary information to establish the required database, proposers responding to this solicitation are required to complete a Doing Business Data Form and return it with this proposal and should do so in a separate envelope.
 (If the responding proposer is a proposed joint venture, the entities that comprise the proposed joint venture must each complete a Data Form.)
 If the City determines that a proposer has failed to submit a Data Form or has submitted a Data Form that is not complete, the proposer will be notified by the agency and will be given four (4) calendar days from receipt of notification to cure the specified deficiencies and return a complete Data Form to the agency.
 Failure to do so will result in a determination that the proposal is non-responsive.
-Receipt of notification is defined as the day notice is e-mailed or faxed (if the proposer has provided an e-mail address or fax number), or no later than five (5) days from the date of mailing or upon delivery, if delivered.

-- 7. Organizations which hold 10% or more ownership of the entity must now be reported.
+Receipt of notification is defined as the day notice is e-mailed or faxed (if the proposer has provided an e-mail address or fax number), or no later than five (5) days from the date of mailing or upon delivery, if delivered. - 7.
+Organizations which hold 10% or more ownership of the entity must now be reported.
 Beginning in January 2018, an entity must submit a DBDF that certifies whether one or more organizations own or control 10% or more of the entity.
 Until such a DBDF has been received by Doing Business Accountability, a DBDF submitted with a filing status of No Change will not be accepted.
-To determine if Doing Business Accountability has received such a certification from your entity, contact doingbusiness@mocs.nyc.gov or at 212-788-8104 - 8.
+To determine if Doing Business Accountability has received such a certification from your entity, contact doingbusiness@mocs.nyc.gov or at 212-788-8104 - The Doing Business Data Form can be found here: https://static.nycgovparks.org/images/pagefiles/124/Doing-Business-Data-Form 5a943d9822e34.pdf Or, please email Whitney Reeder at wreeder@prospectpark.org to receive the form via email. - 9.
 Fee Offer